 The road to heart health starts with a fork.
 Not the fork in the road, but the fork with which you eat!
 Our health is more significantly impacted by what we eat than anything else.
 Think about this: Your body is built by what you put into it.
 Your heart beats all day and all night.
 It never rests.
 If needs to be cared for or it will stop prematurely.
-Three major things our hearts need to be healthy are good nutrition, exercise and good blood flow.
+Three major things our hearts need to be healthy are good nutrition, exercise, and good blood flow.

 Your heart needs an uninterrupted supply of nutrient and oxygen-rich blood.
-We talked about the nutrients and oxygen.
+We talked about nutrients and oxygen.
 Now let’s talk about blood flow.
-Blood flows best when blood pressure is within the normal range, and there are no cholesterol deposits narrowing the arteries, slowing or blocking the flow of blood.
+Blood flows best when blood pressure is within the normal range, and no cholesterol deposits are narrowing the arteries, slowing or blocking the flow of blood.
 Blood needs to be the right consistency as well.
 We don’t want it to be too thick or too thin.

 So take care of your ticker!
 Start the basic "take it or leave it" plan.
 Take your supplements.
 Walk.
 Drink lots of water and keep the salt to a minimum.
 That’s a great start.
 See your natural health practitioner for a custom-designed program that will have your heart as healthy as possible, and you feeling great and looking fabulous for a long time!

 Let’s face it, many of us haven’t paid much attention to our hearts.
 We ate the wrong foods, didn’t exercise, and did not maintain our blood vessels.
 So now we have high blood pressure, diabetes, elevated cholesterol, hardening of the arteries, and possibly a few complications that go along with those issues.
 To attain optimal health again, our bodies are going to need extra help.
-Intravenous nutrient therapy can really help reverse the damage.
+Intravenous nutrient therapy can help reverse the damage.
 One excellent option, EDTA Chelation, has many heart-related benefits.